JustSift/ReSift/docs/examples/infinite-scroll.md

 sidebar_label: Infinite scroll
 ---

-The following demo is from the [Sharing state between fetches](../main-concepts/sharing-state-between-fetches.md#merges) doc.
+The following demo is from the [Making state consistent](../main-concepts/making-state-consistent.md#merges) doc.
 This example demonstrates how you can use `share.merge` do infinite scrolling.

 <iframe src="https://codesandbox.io/embed/resift-infinite-scroll-df5kt?fontsize=14"
   style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"